 When field windbreaks are suggested to landowners, they often have a mental image of crop reduction and/or loss adjacent to the windbreak and from the space occupied by the windbreak.
 What is often not recognized is the potential for increased crop quality and quantity on the leeward (downwind) side of the windbreak.
-Many years of field research have shown there is a yield advantage for many Fig. 3.
-Windbreak Benefits for Crops.
+Many years of field research have shown there is a yield advantage for many conditions.

-crops when protected by a windbreak.
-This yield increase generally occurs from 1.5/2H to 10-12H on the leeward side of the windbreak (Fig. 3).
-The amount of yield increase will vary from year to year due to different weather conditions.
 There will also be some variation due to soils and the types of trees used in the windbreak (i.e., less competitive trees result in greater gains).
 The yield advantage is normally more than enough to offset the decrease in yield immediately adjacent to the windbreak and the land occupied by the windbreak.
 Some landowners will plant a deep rooted crop such as alfalfa adjacent to the windbreak in the area most impacted by competition and are able to gain good quality forage.